dell-asm/dell-ciscoucs/README.md

 1. bootpolicy_name: This parameter defines the name of the boot policy that is to be modified.

 2. organization: This parameter defines the source boot policy path.
-A valid format is 'org-root'
+A valid format is 'org-root'.

 3. bootpolicy_dn: This parameter defines the combination of bootpolicyorganization and bootpolicyname.
 Either a user is required to provide a value of the bootpolicydn or the values of the bootpolicyorganization and bootpolicyname as an input.